 - interest/experience in driving large vehicles with trailers (Driving Positions)

 - willing to carry an emergency response pager and be available to respond on most weekdays and at night

 - live (and work) within a maximum of a 10-minute drive from the lifeboat station at Marine Lake in Weston-super-Mare

 Do you fit the criteria above and still have a desire to give aid to those in distress?

-Download our information pack and application form.
+Download our information pack on volunteering for the RNLI and an application form.